• Home

 • 308 g weighed by me, excluding bag.

-I saw these cooling microfibre towels while I was researching travel towels and one just flew into my shopping cart.
-They cost almost nothing and they work!
-You simply wet them in room temperature water, dry them slightly by squeezing and snapping, and they stay really cool for hours.
-Great for after or during workouts, including running, or for menopausal flushes.
+You simply wet them in room temperature water, dry them slightly, and they stay really cool for hours.
+Great for after or during workouts, journeys without air-con, hot kids, or for menopausal flushes.
 Also good for any tropical climate.

 • Amazing cooling